plexus/conf-talks/2016-idiomatic-ruby/index.md

 **id·i·om** \i-dē-əm\ _noun_

-1. a way of speaking that is particular to a specific group
-2. a peculiar phrase or expression that is commonly understood, even though its meaning isn't self-obvious
+1. a peculiar phrase or expression that is commonly understood, even though its meaning isn't self-obvious; a colloquial metaphor
+2. a way of speaking that is particular to a specific group

 ---

-## Idiom²
+## Idiom¹

-{:style="counter-reset: list 1;"}
 2. a peculiar phrase or expression that is commonly understood, even though its meaning isn't self-obvious

 _“to kick the bucket”_